 She recently premiered the title role of Anna Karenina by David Carlson in the West Coast to great acclaim.
 Ms. Halimic was the second person ever to perform Anna Karenina under Stewart Robertson's direction and her portrayal was hailed in the San Francisco Chronicle as “first rate - visual and vocal delight.”

-Other recent performances include Elettra in Idomeneo with the Packard Humanities Institute, praised by the Opera Magazine (UK) as "arrestingly sung and vividly acted.", followed by Nedda in I pagliacci, Mimì in La bohème with Opera San José, a debut with the Missoula Symphony performing highlights from Suor Angelica and the "Inneggiamo" scene from Cavalleria Rusticana, Magda in La rondine with Opera San José, Countess in Le nozze di Figaro in her European debut with the Intermezzo Foundation (Belgium), Mimì in La bohème with the Amore Opera, Hanna Glawari in The Merry Widow with the Brevard Festival and Tatyana in Eugene Onegin with the Indiana University Opera Theater.
+Other recent performances include the famously difficult role Elettra in Idomeneo with the Packard Humanities Institute, praised by the Opera Magazine (UK) as "arrestingly sung and vividly acted.", followed by Nedda in I pagliacci, Mimì in La bohème with Opera San José, a debut with the Missoula Symphony performing highlights from Suor Angelica and the "Inneggiamo" scene from Cavalleria Rusticana, Magda in La rondine with Opera San José, Countess in Le nozze di Figaro in her European debut with the Intermezzo Foundation (Belgium), Mimì in La bohème with the Amore Opera, Hanna Glawari in The Merry Widow with the Brevard Festival and Tatyana in Eugene Onegin with the Indiana University Opera Theater.
 Further operatic credits include roles that she covered and performed as a student: Desdemona in Otello, Violetta in La traviata, Nedda in I pagliacci, Fiordiligi in Così fan tutte, Musetta in La bohème, Micaela in Carmen, Valencienne in The Merry Widow and First Lady in The Magic Flute.